KhalidAlsantali/Malbasy/README.md

 # Malbasy

-Locally hosted mock e-commerce clothing website made with HTML, CSS and PHP (using XAMPP) with some JS.
-Uses PHP sessions as a shopping cart and stores orders/purchases as cookies.
+proof-of-concept online clothing website made using HTML / CSS and mainly PHP for back-end (using XAMPP).
+PHP sessions are used to store cart contents and cookies to store past orders.

-malbasy.sql file must be imported into the phpmyadmin DB using xampp in order to properly use the application.